shivannis/xandr-docs-public/xandr-docs/articles/invest/appnexus-direct-for-buyers.md

 ---
-Title : Xandr Direct for Buyers
-Description : Learn how using Xandr Direct can streamline the process by which both Xandr and partners manage access to supply.
+title : Xandr Direct for Buyers description : Learn how using Xandr Direct can streamline the process by which both Xandr and partners manage access to supply.
 Here we apply a way to target Xandr supply that is frequently requested and purchased by buyers, rather than requiring buyers to target each individual seller.
 ---